leomachadop/leomachadop/README.md

   * Participating in these projects was very cool and rewarding, in addition to the benefit it will bring to Brazilian society in order to redemocratize and make credit cheaper
   * I strongly believe that financial inclusion is of great importance in the growth of a country

-* My biggest career goals are to specialize in the financial market (where I have been working since October 2014), improve my knowledge in AWS and, in the future, be an expert in data applied to the financial market

 * I am currently studying two postgraduate courses.
   * <a href="https://online.pucrs.br/pos/financas-investimentos-banking">Finance, investments and banking</a>: The objective is to understand the financial market well and be able to contribute to the companies I work for
   * <a href="https://www.pucminas.br/PucVirtual/Pos-Graduacao/Paginas/Ci%C3%AAncia-de-Dados-e-Big-Data.aspx">Data Science and Big Data</a>: Objective is to learn how to apply knowledge of the financial market in machine learning algorithms and Artificial Intelligence